Weimar Republic: Reasons for failure

-The reasons for the Weimar Republic's collapse are the subject of continuing debate.
+The reasons for the Weimar Republic's collapse are the subject of debate.
 It may have been doomed from the beginning since even some moderates disliked it and extremists on both the left and right loathed it, a situation often referred to as a "democracy without democrats".
 Germany had limited democratic traditions, and Weimar democracy was widely seen as chaotic.
-Since Weimar's early left of center politicians had been blamed for the Dolchstoß ("stab-in-the-back"), a widely believed theory that Germany's surrender in the First World War had been unnecessary and the act of traitors, the popular legitimacy of the government was on shaky ground from the start.
+Since Weimar's early left of center politicians had been blamed for the Dolchstoß (stab-in-the-back), a widely believed theory that Germany's surrender in the First World War had been unnecessary and the act of traitors, the popular legitimacy of the government was shaky from the start.
 As normal parliamentary lawmaking broke down and was replaced around 1930 by a series of emergency decrees, the decreasing popular legitimacy of the government further drove voters to extremist parties.
 No single reason can explain the failure of the Weimar Republic.
-The most commonly asserted causes can be grouped into three categories: economic problems, institutional problems, and the roles of specific individuals.
+The most commonly asserted causes can be grouped into three categories: economic problems, institutional problems, and the roles of individuals.